 Simple, quick and delicious – doesn’t this sound like a perfect combination for your next snack adventure?
 You don’t have to be a gourmet cook to enjoy tasty homemade treats.
+This Australian treat has been enjoyed by generations.
 Get ready to impress your friends with this recipe for honey joys.

 How to Make Honey Joys with Cornflakes

 When you first here the name of this sweet treat, you may think – a what?
 What is a Honey Joy?
-If is has honey in it is must be good – right?
+If it has honey in it – it must be good – right?

 Regardless of their origin or the words that you use to describe them, they are quick, easy and inexpensive to make.